digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/ghidra_iwpriv_reference.png)

 The string had 9 references to it in the rest of the libcmm.so, following the first external reference luckily led to the correct function that was performing the util_execSystem call from the previous wireless setup test.
-Unfortunately this function had it's label (name) removed in the compilation process and as such Ghidra added the generic FUN_XXXX label to it.
+Unfortunately, this function had its label (name) removed in the compilation process and as such Ghidra added the generic FUN_XXXX label to it.

 ```
 int FUN_000aa1e8(int param_1,undefined4 param_2,char *param_3,int param_4,undefined4 unsan_ssid)